 Issued by U.S. Bank

-U.S. Bank Visa Platinum Card
+U.S. Bank Shield Visa Card

 Funding a planned large purchase or moving a balance, with one of the longest 0% intro windows available on both purchases and transfers from a single card.
+The Shield Visa is U.S. Bank's replacement for the now-discontinued Visa Platinum.

 - Annual fee